treehouses/treehouses.github.io/pages/chat.md

-# Treehouses / chat
+# treehouses / chat

 ## Gitter

-Our **Gitter** chat is a great place to learn, discuss, and collaborate with other members to build a better Treehouses platform.
+Our **Gitter** chat is a great place to learn, discuss, and collaborate with other members to build a better treehouses platform.
 The chat lets our development team and interns communicate easily, and signup is through each member’s GitHub account.

-Communication is key in every collaborative project, and Treehouses is no different.
+Communication is key in every collaborative project, and treehouses is no different.
 Gitter provides tight integration with *Github* and provides full rich text support through **Markdown**, an important tool for clean, efficient communication.
 Combining these features allows members to mention other members in a message, format text, share images and code, and directly link to GitHub issues and repositories.

 ## Best Practices